Chicago White Sox vs New York Mets Odds, Spread, and Totals

 White Sox vs Mets Betting Trends

-- The under is 13-8-2 when New York enters a game as the home favorite.
+- The UNDER is 16-9-2 when New York plays at Citi Field.

 White Sox vs Mets Injury Reports